kyma-project/cli/docs/gen-docs/kyma_alpha.md

 title: kyma alpha
 ---

-Executes the commands in alpha testing stage.
+Executes the commands in the alpha testing stage.

 ## Synopsis